Site icon Circuit Ideas for You

 Transformer 9-0-9V 1Amp 250V1

-The Hartley oscillator is a type of LC inductor capacitor oscillator that generates an AC signal.
+One kind of LC inductor capacitor oscillator that produces an AC signal is the Hartley oscillator.

-In this case, the 9V supply is elevated to a peak of approximately 350V
+Here the 9V supply is increased to a maximum voltage of about 350V.

 Formulas and Calculations:

-You will be building a simple high voltage switch mode power supply that will enable you to develop a DC DC converter that uses a single transistor to step up a 9V input to about 300V.
+For building a simple high voltage switch mode power supply that will enable you to develop a DC-DC converter that uses a single transistor to step up a 9V input to about 300V.

 Calculating Oscillator Frequency: